Proven-Paradox/shaper-system/Handbook.md

 #### Long Arm of Justice
 Increase the range at which you Counter Abilities can affect enemies by 1.
 For example, the Riposte Ability normally only reaches enemies in melee range.
 With this Lesson, Riposte would also function against enemies who strike from Short range.
 (This could be reflecting missiles, expanding your retaliation field, invoking stronger magical counters, or something similar.)

-#### Mana from Momentum
-After you cast a spell, the next spell you cast on your turn has its HP or MP cost reduced by your Hero Tier, to a minimum of 0.
-//TODO Consider if this is powerful enough

 #### Manamaim
 Whenever you pay an Overload cost on a damaging Spell, you may add your Capacity level to your damage.
 This extra damage is not included in multipliers.